meinside/gmn/README.md

 With a few more flags, it can also generate images along with the text.

-Additionally, it can cache, reuse, and delete contexts for later use.
+Additionally, it can cache, list, and delete contexts for later use.

 ## Build / Install